Scalsol/mega.pytorch/README.md

 **Note**: Currently, one GPU could only hold 1 image.
 Do not put 2 or more images on 1 GPU!

+**Note** We provide template files named `BASE_RCNN_{}gpus.yaml` which would automatically change the batch size and other relevant settings.
+This behavior is similar to detectron2.
+If you want to train model with different number of gpus, please change it by yourself :) But assure **1 GPU only holds 1 image**!
+That is to say, you should always keep `SOLVER.IMS_PER_BATCH` and `TEST.IMS_PER_BATCH` equal to the number of GPUs you use.

 ### Inference

 The inference command line for testing on the validation dataset: